From stainless steel to aluminum to copper to cast iron, which cookware material is the best? Well, that’s what today’s article aims to answer!

 Besides PTFE, Ceramic cookware is another popular option for non stick cookware.
 It is widely considered to be a safer and more environmentally friendly option than PTFE.
 The same cannot be said when it comes to durability, though.
 See more pros and cons of ceramic cookware.

 Just like PTFE, experts recommend avoiding high heat when cooking using non stick ceramic cookware.
 You should always make sure to clean off all cooking oil after each use to prevent the buildup of oil which can diminish its non stick property.
+You can also season ceramic cookware to make it more durable and non-stick.

 Popular Cookware Brands